U.S. would consider no-fly zone in Syria if Russia agrees

-WASHINGTON The United States is prepared to discuss with Russia joint efforts to stabilise war-torn Syria, including no-fly zones, U.S. Secretary of State Rex Tillerson said on Wednesday.
+WASHINGTON (Reuters) - The United States is prepared to discuss with Russia joint efforts to stabilise war-torn Syria, including no-fly zones, U.S. Secretary of State Rex Tillerson said on Wednesday.

 He added the United States wanted to discuss with Russia the use of on-the-ground ceasefire observers and the coordinated delivery of humanitarian aid to Syrians.